ComputerGoblin69/spackel/README.md

 ### IO

+- `print`: pops and prints the top element.
+Note that this does not flush the output stream.
 - `println`: pops and prints the top element, followed by a new line.
 - `print-char`: pops the top element, reinterprets it as unsigned, converts that to a Unicode scalar value, or `U+FFFD REPLACEMENT CHARACTER` in the case of an